Spartan0365/Networking/README.md

 #Python#, #Python String#, #Python Integer#, #Python Built In Functions# , #Python Built-In Methods#, #Python How Imports Work#, #Network Programming with Python3#, #The socket.socket Function#

 #Hex Encoding and Decoding#, #Python Hex Encoding#, #Base64 Encoding and Decoding#, #Python Base64 Encoding#, #Stream Socket Sender Demo#
+#Getting a Message to a remote team Utilizing a specific host (BLUE_DMZ_HOST-1) using STREAM SOCKET#
+#Getting a Message to a remote team utilizing the specified host (INTERNET_HOST) using DATAGRAM SOCKET#

 #RAW IPV$ and TCP SOCKET DEMO#
 =================